hpiwowar/citation11k/analysis/stats_knit_.md

 Importantly, almost all of these mechanisms are aligned with more efficient and effective science.
 This means that fueling increased use, facilitated credibility determination, earlier access, improved discoverability, and a focus on best work through data availability is good for both investigators and the science community as a whole.
 To address the main citation-related conflicting incentive, withholding data that might be important for finding weaknesses or faults, may require mandates.
 Or, instead, perhaps the research community will quickly learn to associate withheld data with poor quality research.

-The estimated citation boost in the current study is consistent with observed data reuse alone, but the error bounds are large enough that other sources may also have contributed.
+Although the estimated citation boost in the current study is consistent with observed data reuse alone, other sources may also have contributed.
 Further work, with additional data, will be needed to understand the relative contributions from each source.
 For example, analyses within the pubication output of a sample of data-collecting authors could support measurement of selection bias.
 Observing search behaviour of researchers, and the returned search hit results, could provide evidence of increased visibility due to data availability.
 Hypothetical examples could be provided to authors to determine whether they would be systematically more likely to cite a paper with available data in situations where they are considering the credibility of the findings.

-What would this look like in terms of data reuse?

-- the number of papers that reused data was still increasing rapidly after three years.
-This suggests that the relatively low level of citation boost we observe for papers published in 2007-2009 may be because not enough time has passed for reuse articles to have been written in large quantity.

-- potential for greater boost if authors always attributed data reuse through citations, rather than sometimes through in-text accession number (cite the "Beginning to Track 1k datasets" abstract for estimated breakdown of citations-to-papers vs attribution-through-accessionnumber for GEO data)  *this is parallel to one of the points in the limitations section.*
-- put these findings in the context of the history of gene expression microarray data: Todd''s email.  *suggestions on the discussion angle for this?*
-- unknown factor of how important poorly documented over time. documentation changes over time.  high citation early on, if real, may be true that high standardization is not a prereq for data reuse.  todd's email
-- don't know if changes over time

-- what is the citaiton boost
-- how uniform accross year and journals
-- changing standards like MIAME
-- role of covariates, and other ones we didn't look like liek standards
-- other caveates to results
-- how to does it relate to previous
-(variablility, belief, etc)

-*2. timeline of data reuse*

-*3. what is the cause of the boost*

-What might be the cause of a citation boost for papers with publicly available data?

-*4. future work include this?*

-Data reuse, and the attendant efficiencies and discoveries, is a primary motivation for requiring that research data be made available.
-Consequently, accurate measurement of data reuse is particularly important.
-Future work can improve on previous studies by considering all methods of data use attribution.
-This holistic effort would include identifying citations to the paper that describes the data collection, mentions of the dataset identifier itself -- whether in full text, the references section, or supplementary information -- and even acknowledgements to the data collection investigators.
-The citations and mentions would need classification based on context to ensure they are in the context of data reuse.

-These estimates of data reuse could then be used to estimate the impact of policy decisions.
-For example, do embargo periods decrease the level of data reuse?
-Do restrictive or poorly articulated licencing terms decrease data reuse?
-Which types of data reuse are facilitate by robust data standards and which types are unaffected?
+As evaluators move away from assessing research based on journal impact factor and toward article-level metrics, post-publication metrics rates will become icreasingly important indicators of research impact.
+This study and associated work clearly demonstrates that improvements in tools and practice are needed to make impact tracking easier and more accurate, for day-to-day analysis as well as studies like this.
+Researchers and research tools need libre access to the full-text of the research literature to support sophisticated text mining.
+Citation databases are key building blocks of discovery: researchers need access to the services, and also to the code that support the services so they are empowered to add missing features.
+Practice needs improvement too.
+Currently data attribution practices are nonstandard, which inevitably leads to confusion and undercounting.

-Future work is also needed to assess other important metrics of reuse, beyond citation.
+Future work is needed to assess other important metrics of reuse, beyond citation.
 The impact on practitioners, education, data journalism, and industry research are not captured by attibution patterns in the scientific literature.
 Altmetrics indicators uncover discussions in social social media, syallabi, patents, and theses: analyzing such indicators for datasets would provide valuable evidence of reuse beyond the scientific literature.

-- mention the paper that looked at the reuse attributes

-*5. implications.  wrap-up thoughts*

-The findings of this study suggest that papers with available data make a bigger impact on the scientific literature than similar papers without available data.
-Making an impact is important to funders, journals, and authors themselves.
-A ten percent increase in the impact of a research project is noteworthy, given that today journals fight for journal impact factor scores to two decimal places.
-As evaluators move away from assessing research based on journal impact factor and toward article-level metrics, post-publication citation rates are becoming key indicators of research impact.

-The strongest rationale for making research data broadly availble is not that it may increase one's citation count: full description of experimental process and findings is a tenant of science and publicly-funded science is a public resource [http://www.nature.com/news/open-your-minds-and-share-your-results-1.10895].
-Nonetheless, robust evidence of personal benefit will help as science transitions to a culture that expects data to be widely available.
+It is important to remember that the primary rationale for making research data broadly available has nothing to do with evaluation metrics: full description of experimental process and findings is a tenant of science and publicly-funded science is a public resource [http://www.nature.com/news/open-your-minds-and-share-your-results-1.10895].
+Nonetheless, robust evidence of personal benefit will help as science transitions to a culture that simply expects data.

-*limitations.  work these into flow of discussion*

-- automated methods were imperfect: full text to the scientific literature would permit more sophisticated and accurate retrieval techniques based on full-text.
-- This is an underestimate of total reuse (some attribution through accession number, some attribution is in citations in supplementary information which is not indexed by Scopus, some papers that may cite aren''t indexed by Scopus) *maybe inlude this point in general discussion as mentioned below, rather than in limitations?*
-- Due to mechanics of accessing so many citations through Scopus website, weren''t able to get detailed timing of each citation, so all citation counts were censored as of the collection date rather than a fixed time period after the date of publication.
-Also, we can''t tell if low level of citation boost in recent articles is because they have yet to accumulate or because the number of available datasets is now so large that the reuse level of any specific article has decreased.
-- (negative binomial is probably a better statistical technique than linear regression, but it isn''t standard)
-- we didn't gather evidence about when the data was made available, though previous work suggested it was usually at the time of paper publication (Piwowar 2007)
-- Correlation doesn''t imply causation.
-Although this analysis includes more variables, other important ones are still missing: funder, funding levels, etc.

-*fit these in?*

-- Making data available doesn’t just increase the impact of research by a certain amount: opens it up to whole new *types* of use.
-- Archiving data has costs, but the hassle of archiving data is very small relative to all the work that goes into a research publication.

 ## Acknowledgements